Kairotic/liveloom/paper/paper.md

 demonstrating that a feminist approach to linking textiles with computing goes far beyond metaphor - textiles can compute.

+In the weaving industry, the technology of computer-controlled looms is of course also well developed.
+In the present work we are interested in analogies with live coding, so interested in 'hands-on' computer control, which is not afforded by machine looms, where the human weaver is replaced by a machine.
+However, hand-operated computer controlled looms *do* exist, and the present work is much inspired by the looms designed by Vibeke Vestby and manufactered by Digital Weaving Norway, including experiments conducted on the TC1 loom in Textiles Zentrum Haslach, Austria [@mclean_fabricating_2018].

 # Setting aside the Jacquard machine

 The Jacquard machine is a well known device for individual control of